DozietheDev/Production-EKS-CI-CD-Terraform/README.md

 Store secrets securely in AWS Secrets Manager or Kubernetes Secrets.
 Ensure your domain DNS points to the Load Balancer created by the Nginx ingress.

+# Notes
+Letsencypt instead of ACM was used for tls because of it is free and open sourced but in the for better production security, it is better to use ACM

 Author: